matthiku/cSpot/readme.md

 ## The Church Service Planning Online Tool.

 Create your own service planning database.
-Deploy for your church and allow other users to participate.
+Deploy for your church and allow others to participate.

-As an open source project, you can download ('clone') the sources and run the tool from your own web site.
+As a free and open source project, you can download ('clone') the sources and run the tool from your own web site.

 **Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!

-### Introduction
+### Why c-SPOT?
-c-SPOT was designed to help churches organize their Sunday and Midweek services as well as other events.
+c-SPOT was designed to help (small) churches plan their Sunday and Midweek services as well as other events.

+Many people don’t understand the complexities of making a church service happen.
+If you just turn up, it probably looks pretty straightforward!
+However, a lot goes on behind the scenes before the Sunday.
+This tool tries to help with that.

+In our church, this was first done when the leader of the service handed out his list of songs to the musicians on a Sunday morning.
+As things progressed, this was no longer viable, as musicians needed more time to practice the songs and the slides for the projection needed to be prepared.
+So we switched to send emails around but quite often, things were changed after the email went out and not everyone was up-to-date.

+That's when the development of the predecessor of c-SPOT was started.
+It was my first trial of a project in PHP, mySQL, HTML and Javascript and therefore, while user-friendly, not very developer-friendly...
+Also, it was never designed to be used on mobile devices.
+After recently learning a lot about Laravel and Bootstrap, I finally decided to re-write this tool from scratch, with a popular PHP framwork and the mobile-first approach.
+Due to time constraints, however, it is **for now** without SPA, the "[single page application](https://en.wikipedia.org/wiki/Single-page_application)" design!

+Out came an online tool, designed for mobile devices and desktop devices, fully responsive to all sizes of screens with the ability to still access and/or modify all the relevant data.
+Tables are adaptive so that more and more columns with less important information are hidden or their content displayed in a more compact way the smaller a device gets!

+### User
-As a mobile-friendly online tool, it provides event information to every person involved and allows them to add or modify information accordingly.
+c-SPOT provides event information and worship song lists to worship leaders, musicians and every other person involved in the service and allows them to add or modify information accordingly.

 However, the ability to contribute to the plan items is based on distinct roles given to each user, so that only authorized people can make modifications or even see certain details.